 Why is nitrate harmful to health?

-According to the International Agency for Research on Cancer, once ingested, nitrate is converted into N-nitroso compounds such as nitrosamines by bacteria in our digestive systems.
+According to the International Agency for Research on Cancer, once ingested, nitrate is converted into N-nitroso compounds such as nitrosamines by bacteria in the digestive system.
 These substances damage DNA and cause cancer in multiple animal species, in the blood and in different organs, including the stomach, bladder, colon and esophagus.

 Nitrate pollution of U.S. drinking water may be responsible for up to 12,594 cases of cancer a year, at a cost of up to $1.5 billion for health care, according to a peer-reviewed study by EWG.